Smoking and Asthma

 - must take more asthma medicine

 Even kids who don't have asthma are at risk of problems if their parents smoke.
 These kids are more likely to get upper respiratory infections, middle ear infections, and even pneumonia.
-Just being exposed to smoke from 10 cigarettes per day may put kids at risk of developing asthma, even if they've never had any breathing problems before.
+Being exposed to smoke from 10 cigarettes per day may put kids at risk of developing asthma, even if they've never had any breathing problems before.

-And here's the best reason of all to quit smoking: Children whose parents smoke are more likely to smoke themselves when they get older.
+And here's the best reason of all to quit smoking: Children whose parents smoke are more likely to smoke when they get older.